9 Incredible Reasons to Visit Okinawa: Top Attractions and Activities

 9. Dine at a kaiten-zushi

 If you are in Japan, you can’t leave without eating at a kaiten-zushi.
 This is a restaurant where sushi is served via a conveyor belt that passes by different tables.
 You can grab whatever you see, or you can order something specific.
 These restaurants are even cheaper in Okinawa than in mainland Japan.
-Even expensive fish, such as fugu, only cost about 200 yen ($1.50 USD)!
+Even slices of expensive fish, such as fugu, only cost about 200 yen ($1.50 USD)!

 Fish market in Naha